All Episodes

 And Vlad needs the money.

-I mean, Russia is not floating in currency over there, and if the Iranians aren't paying up, uh, that could be the primary reasoning.
+And if the Iranians aren't paying up, that could be the primary reasoning.

 I've never heard the Russians be that concerned about that.

-Just who is Park Ridge 47, the mystery figure who introduced an internet political ad that has stirred the press and political junkies tuned into the early presidential campaign of what does the video maker have against Hillary Rodham Clinton?
+Just who is Park Ridge 47, the mystery figure who introduced an internet political ad that has stirred the press and political junkies tuned into the early presidential campaign.

-Story here is by Carla Marinucci.
+Story here is by Carla Maranucci.

 The political question of the week is the identity of the anonymous person who reworked that classic 84 ad introducing the Apple Macintosh computers to the world into a biting attack piece against Clinton and posted it on YouTube.